 If you are staying in Byron Bay, you can walk to almost anywhere.
 Most of the cafes, restaurants and shops are concentrated around the town centre.

-And if you decide to get a rental car, that works too.
+And if you decide to get a rent a car, that works too.
 There is plenty of parking around town, at different accommodations, at the park and beach, etc.

 Like I mentioned already, cycling around Byron Bay is a lot of fun and a great way to see the town and surrounding areas.
 There are a few places you can rent bikes.